- 50 Things to Do in Redlands

 A.K.
 Smiley Library - The Smiley is not only a library, but a repository of local history.
 The newest wing houses historic items of various fascinations; the Library holds classical statuary and fine art worthy of a museum… The children’s collection of Smiley Library includes books for toddlers, picture books, easy readers, books-on-tape, magazines and fiction and non-fiction collections…

 The Kimberly Crest House and Gardens - Kimberly Crest House & Gardens is a 6-¼ acre estate in Redlands, CA featuring a Victorian Chateau and Italian Renaissance styled gardens.
+Kimberly Crest House and Gardens will be closed for tours during the month of August.
 The house was built by Mrs. Cornelia Hill in 1897.
 In 1905 the home was purchased by John Alfred and Helen Cheney Kimberly who added the gardens.
 After the Kimberly’s death the house was inherited by their daughter, Mrs. Mary Kimberly-Shirk, who donated the house to the “people of Redlands” and founded Kimberly-Shirk Association.
 The estate is now owned and operated by Kimberly-Shirk Association, a 501-C3 Non-Profit organization on behalf of the people of Redlands.
 The interior of the house serves as a museum offering both public and private tours.
 The gardens are utilized for public events and rented for weddings and private events.

 Ford Park- a 27 acre park with two ponds for fishing, lighted tennis courts, picnic and playground facilities.
 The park is located at Redlands Boulevard and Ford Street.
 Feed ducks, have a picnic, visit at the Fire Prevention Demonstration Garden.
 Cool garden on the back of Ford.